Mohammad Sami: Golden years

 Sami, initially named as the modern Malcolm Marshall by Imran Khan, made his Test cricket debut against New Zealand in 2001 by taking 8 wickets for 106 runs in the match, including five wickets in the second innings.
-This was a world record for the most wickets by a debutant.
 During his third Test match he achieved a hat-trick against Sri Lanka and in 2002 he took his second hat-trick in his career, against the West Indies during a One Day International match.
 This led to him becoming one of only a two bowlers in cricket (the other was Wasim Akram) to achieve this mark in both forms of the game.
 He also displayed excellent performances against Zimbabwe and New Zealand in 2003.
 On 1 December 2003, he achieved his best bowling figures in One Day International cricket by taking 5 wickets for 10 runs during a match.
 Earlier in April during that year in Sharjah in the United Arab Emirates, he had taken 4 wickets for 25 runs against Kenya during the match.
 Sami played his 50th One Day International match against India at Lahore in Pakistan on 24 March 2004.

 He has also taken over 100 wickets in First-class cricket and in List A cricket.

 Loss of form

 Sami also earned the ignominy of bowling the longest over in One Day International cricket during the Asia Cup match against Bangladesh in 2004, when he bowled 17 balls in one over which consisted of seven wides and four no-balls.
 He is also the only bowler in Test cricket history to have over 50 wickets and a bowling average of 50.

-After losing form and failing to achieve success for the Pakistan cricket team, the Pakistan Cricket Board and its national selectors replaced Sami for the One Day International series against England with fast bowler Mohammad Asif, however he was recalled for the series against South Africa in January and February in 2007.
+After losing form and failing to achieve success for the Pakistan cricket team, the Pakistan Cricket Board and its national selectors replaced Sami for the One Day International series against England with fellow fast bowler Mohammad Asif.
+However he was recalled for the series against South Africa in 2007.
 He was selected in the 15-man Pakistan squad for the 2007 Cricket World Cup, although he was named as one of five reserves.
 After teammates Shoaib Akhtar and Mohammad Asif were dropped from the World Cup squad, since neither of the two had been declared fit and they had not undergone official doping tests, Sami and Yasir Arafat were called up as replacements.